 Choking can be a hazard for puppies, who are notorious for grabbing, tasting and chewing anything within reach.
-When an object lodges in the throat or windpipe, puppies can become frantic as they try to dislodge it with gagging, retching, and coughing.
+When an object gets stuck in the throat or windpipe, puppies can become frantic as they try to dislodge it with gagging, retching, and coughing.
 They might paw their mouths or rub their face against the ground.

 If the object blocks the airway, choking can kill your puppy.
 For example, a small toy can seal the throat like a cork in a bottle and cause suffocation.
 You’ll need first aid to save your puppy’s life.
 If you hear wheezing, air is getting through, but even a partial blockage could cause fainting.

 Only try these tips a couple of times.
 Don't delay if unsuccessful—speed to the emergency room for help.
+Be advised: If you reach into your choking dog's mouth while it is still conscious, you are almost guaranteeing the animal will bite you.
+Only reach into its mouth if the animal has lost consciousness.

 - Restrain your puppy.
 You can’t help your dog if it is flailing around, and it may bite you out of panic when you try to look inside its mouth.

-- Cut the stick.
+- Cut the stick/object.
 Sometimes chewed sticks or pieces of bone lodge across the roof of the mouth, and cutting the object in the middle with something like bolt cutters releases the pressure so it can be removed.

 - Compress the chest.
 Gentle compressions on both sides of the pup’s chest (while it’s standing) may force enough air out to dislodge the object.